Best Studio Headphones Under 200 and 500 – Sound & Quality

 Impedance is how much resistance the headphones provide to the source.
 Higher output amplifiers or interfaces are generally best for higher impedance headphones while lower impedance would be easily driven by most interfaces and mobile devices.

-Running a low impedance headphone with a high output interface or amplifier is fine if you control your volume.
-However, matching a high impedance headphone with a low output sound source like cheaper interfaces or mobile sources may result in the driver being underdriven.
+Running a low impedance headphone with a high output interface or a headphone amp is fine if you control your volume.
+However, matching a high-impedance headphone with a low-output sound source, like cheaper interfaces or mobile sources, may result in the driver being underdriven.

 Cranking low output sound sources may result in output stage distortion and may affect your perception of the mix.